aprilli8/Lexicon/README.md

 $ java Main
 ```

-If you hit enter, you will be given a list of options.
+If you hit the `Enter` key, you will be given a list of options.

 ```
 a  add        Add <word>                Add word to lexicon